Is your PC infected with Ransomware? Explore these tools to check and remove the malware.

 If your file is encrypted with the following ransomware, then you may also use Trend Micro’s Ransomware file decryptor.

-Refer to official document for a step-by-step guide and updated list of ransomware.
+Refer to the official document for a step-by-step guide and updated list of ransomware.

 NoRansom project by Kaspersky has some decryption tools to rescue from ransomware to get your data back.